VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   returns only those probes for which 'PROP1' has a value of VALUE1, 'PROP2' has a value of VALUE2, etc. Properties of probes are 'name', 'reference', and 'type', and 'subject_ID'.

+Help for ndi.session.mock/getprobes is inherited from superclass NDI.SESSION
 ```

 ---